[−][src]Struct lexpr::datum::Ref

 Returns true if the value is a character.
 Returns false otherwise.

-If the value is a character, returns the associated char
+If the value is a character, returns the associated char.
+Returns None

 otherwise.